dymmond/esmerald/docs/en/docs/directives/custom-directives.md

     {!> ../../../docs_src/directives/async_handler.py !}
     ```

-As you can see, Esmerald Directives also allow `async` and `sync` type of functions.
+As you can see, Ravyn Directives also allow `async` and `sync` type of functions.
 This can be
 particularly useful for when you need to run specific tasks in async mode, for example.

 #### add_arguments()